mcgilldinglab/DENetwork/README.md

                         final network (signaling/regulatory pathway) and can
                         be used for GO biological process & reactome pathway analyses

+  -G GAMMA, --gamma GAMMA, optional
+                        Float, Optional, is 1.0 by default.
+Used to change how much the log2 fold changes (node attributes) influence the path score.

+  -K MAX_NUM_INTERMEDIATE_NODES_IN_SHORTEST_PATHS, --max_num_intermediate_nodes_in_shortest_paths MAX_NUM_INTERMEDIATE_NODES_IN_SHORTEST_PATHS, optional
+                        Integer, Optional, is 5 by default.
+Parameter for finding shortest paths.
+Is the max number of intermediate nodes allowed when finding shortest paths between source and target pairs.

+  -p MAX_P_VALUE_OF_SIGNIFICANT_PATHS, --max_p_value_of_significant_paths MAX_P_VALUE_OF_SIGNIFICANT_PATHS, optional
+                        Float, Optional, is 0.01 by default.
+Is used as a cut- off for finding significant shortest paths.

+  -N NUM_TOP_PATHS, --num_top_paths NUM_TOP_PATHS, optional
+                        Integer, Optional, is 5 by default.
+Parameter for number of top significant shortest paths kept between each source and target pair.

+  -v PERCENT_IMPROVEMENT_FOR_CONVERGENCE, --percent_improvement_for_convergence PERCENT_IMPROVEMENT_FOR_CONVERGENCE, optional
+                        Float, Optional, is 5.0 by default.
+Percent improvement required to determine convergence of
+                        global optimal solution (& to terminate iterations).

+  -T NUM_TRYS, --num_trys NUM_TRYS, optional
+                        Int, Optional, is 5 by default.
+Number of trys allowed for continuous no improvements before terminating & determining the converged solution.
 ```

 DENetwork should take a couple hours to run.